zeek/zeek-docs/script-reference/autogenerated-file-analyzer-index.rst

    :param f: The file.

-   :param status: The status of the OCSP response (e.g. succesful, malformedRequest, tryLater).
+   :param status: The status of the OCSP response (e.g. successful, malformedRequest, tryLater).

    :param version: Version of the OCSP response (typically - for version 1).